mrocklin/mrocklin.github.io/_sources/decision-fatigue.md.txt

 one thing I find isn't well understood is the interpretation of these two different phrases:

--   *"What do we want to do here?"*  (Burdens the team with the decision)
+-   *"What do we want to do?"*  (Burdens the team with the decision)
--   *"I'm figuring out what to do here and could use some advice"*  (Keeps the burden on your shoulders)
+-   *"I'm figuring out what to do and could use some advice"*  (Keeps the burden on your shoulders)

 I really like it when people do the second thing.